Faculty of Medicine

 | Mode of Delivery | Face to Face |

-| Prerequisites | Bu ders için herhangi bir ön koşul aranmamaktadır. |
+| Prerequisites | Bu ders için herhangi bir ön koşul aranmamaktadır |

 | Coordinator | Asst.
 Prof. Kamile YÜCEL |

-| Instructor(s) | Asst.
+| Instructor(s) | Assoc.
 Prof. Tuğçe DURAN |

 | Instructor Assistant(s) | - |